Getting started with

 Customizing fields of assets

-Milestones – do I need them?
+Milestones – how do I use them?

 How should I use versions and/or environments?